StartArticlesWhat is NPS - Net Promoter Score?

 Best practices:

-1. Follow-up: Ask the reason for the score to gain qualitative insights
+1. Follow-up: Ask the reason for the score to gain qualitative insights.

-2. Frequency: Measure regularly to track trends
+2. Frequency: Measure regularly to monitor trends.

-4. Action: Use insights to improve products, services and experiences
+4. Action: Use insights to improve products, services and experiences.

 Implementation: